tylerneylon/math/lsh_post1/lsh_post1.md

 There's another fun way to build intuition for what information our hashes provide.
-Let's see which regions of our circle are matched, and to what degree, by a given point.
+Let's visualize regions of the circle where all points have the same number of hash collisions with a given query point.
-We can do this by shading regions of the circle that will match a query point, as in [@fig:fig8a].
+We can do this by showing an example query point $q$, and shading each region based on the number of hash collisions the region's points have with $q$;
+this is shown in [@fig:fig8a].
 Every point in each shaded region has the same hash values for all the hash functions used.
 The first part of [@fig:fig8a] shows a scaled version of the two-hash system (using $h_1()$ and $h_2()$, similar to [@fig:fig3]) that we saw before; the second part uses 5 random hashes.
-Call the moving query point $q;$ then any point $p$ in a darkly shaded region will have a hash collision $h_i(p) = h_i(q)$ for all hash functions;
+The darkest region contains points $p$ where all hash values collide, so $h_i(p) = h_i(q)$ for all $i$.
-in a lightly shaded region that equation will only hold true for a smaller subset of the hash functions $h_i().$
+In a lightly shaded region that equation will only hold true for a smaller subset of the hash functions $h_i().$

 Imagine that we were drawing these same images for some theoretically perfect